Classic Car Insurance

-- Roadside – someone will come to your location and fix the vehicle there and then.
+- Roadside: Someone will come to your location and fix the vehicle there and then.

-- Local recovery – if your car cannot be fixed at the roadside, you’ll be taken to the nearest garage.
+- Local recovery: If your car cannot be fixed at the roadside, you’ll be taken to the nearest garage.

-- National – this policy means you and your passengers can be taken to a location of your choice within the UK.
+- National: This policy means you and your passengers can be taken to a location of your choice within the UK.

-- Home Start – here, you’re covered if your classic car won’t start at home.
+- Homestart: Here, you’re covered if your classic car won’t start at home.

-It’s worth noting that without modifications, a lot of classic cars wouldn’t be road worthy so insurers do take this into account when calculating the cost of a premium.
+It’s worth noting that without modifications a lot of classic cars wouldn’t be roadworthy, so insurers do take this into account when calculating the cost of a premium.

-Whilst there are no set rules to define classic and vintage cars, there are a number of factors to be taken into consideration.
+While there are no set rules to define classic and vintage cars, there are a number of factors to be taken into consideration.
 Some people abide by the following breakdown: